Experimental Demonstration of a Quantum Controlled-SWAP Gate with Multiple Degrees of Freedom of a Single Photon: Measurement scheme and experimental results

-For quantum fundamental research, we can perform further measurements to characterize the quantum contextuality of the state $\ket{\mathrm{GHZ}_1}$ \cite{ru2020theoretical}.
-GHZ states can be used to show a strong contradiction between the hidden variable theories and quantum mechanics.
-In experiment, we use a kind of Bell-like inequalities to study this contradictory phenomenon.
-This Bell-like inequality or named Mermin inequality can be written as
+Through performing further measurements on the nonseparable state, we can characterize quantum contextuality for demonstrating the nonclassical nature of quantum mechanics \cite{karimi2010spin,ru2020theoretical}.
+GHZ states can be used to show a strong contradiction between the noncontextual hidden variable theories and quantum mechanics.
+As we discussed in Introduction, such single-quanta nonseparable state cannot be used to verify quantum nonlocality, but can be used to verify quantum contextuality by the violation of Mermin inequality.
+The Mermin inequality can be written as

-which holds for any hidden variable theories since each of the six variables are assigned to predefined values $+1$ or $-1$.
+which holds for noncontextual hidden variable theories since each of the six variables are assigned to predefined values $+1$ or $-1$.
 However, quantum mechanics predicts the maximal value of the computation to be 4 (with ideal equipments).
-We calculate it from the QST results of $\ket{\mathrm{GHZ}_1}$, and the corresponding correlation functions are listed in TABLE~\ref{tab:tab}.
-The expectation value of $S_M$ in our experiment can be obtained as $3.818\pm0.016$.
-This value is greater than the maximum predicted under the hidden variable theories background.
-Therefore, it actually discards that hidden variable theories are extensions of quantum mechanics.
+We calculate it from the QST results of $\ket{\psi_{001}}$, the corresponding correlation functions are listed in TABLE~\ref{tab:tab}, and the expectation value of $S_M$ in our experiment can be obtained as $3.818\pm0.016$.
+This value is greater than the maximum predicted under the noncontextual hidden variable theories background.
+Therefore, it actually discards that noncontextual hidden variable theories are extensions of quantum mechanics.
+All those results show that we have successfully realized the quantum Fredkin gate, and the feasibility of manipulating multiple DoFs simultaneously.